forge-ml/forge-ml/README.md

 ## 📝 Editing a schema

-You can edit a schema by running `forge edit`.
+You can edit a schema by running `forge edit` in root directory of your project.
 You will then be prompted for a schema to edit and the changes you would like to make.

 ```bash
 forge> Let's edit your schema!
 Which file would you like to edit?